saleor/saleor-docs/docs/api-process/product.md

 Imagine that you want to render a product details page in a storefront.
 In this case, we would ask for the following fields:

 - `name` - The name of the product.
-- `description` - The description of the product in a plain text format.
+- `description` - The description of the product.
 - `images` - List of product images.
 - `variants` - List of product variants.